nolanlawson/heap-snapshot-toolkit/README.md

-# heap-snapshot-parser
+# heap-snapshot-toolkit

-A tool for parsing Chromium heap snapshot (`*.heapsnapshot`) files and doing useful things with them.
+Tools for parsing Chromium heap snapshot (`*.heapsnapshot`) files and doing useful things with them.

 This package mostly re-exports code from [the Chromium DevTools frontend](https://github.com/ChromeDevTools/devtools-frontend).
 You can refer to that project for the original source.